Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The -local category

-We may then construct a chain of comparison maps,
+We may then construct a chain of comparison maps

-where the key step is a use of the fact that the geometric fixed points of a regular slice $2n$-connective $C_2$-spectrum are $n$-connective to produce the map accross the line-break.
+where the key step is a use of the fact that the geometric fixed points of a regular slice $2n$-connective $C_2$-spectrum are $n$-connective.
+This is used to produce the map across the line-break.

-In \Cref{prop:syn-to-fil}, we produced a symmetric monoidal equivalence,
+In \Cref{prop:syn-to-fil}, we produced a symmetric monoidal equivalence

 Since the category of $\MO$-finite-projective spectra is equivalent to the category of $\F_2$-finite-projective spectra, and a map $X \to Y$ of spectra is an $\MO_*$-surjection if and only if it's an $(\F_2)_*$-surjection, there is a symmetric monoidal equivalence $\Syn_{\MO} \simeq \Syn_{\F_2}$.
-Finally, we can use the fact that $\Syn_{\F_2}^{cell} \simeq \Syn_{\F_2}$ to drop the decoration.
-Altogether, base-change along this ring map produces a symmetric monoidal left adjoint,
+Finally, we can use the fact that $\Syn_{\F_2}^{\mathrm{cell}} \simeq \Syn_{\F_2}$ to drop the decoration.
+Altogether, base-change along this ring map produces a symmetric monoidal left adjoint

 \end{proof}